|

 widening of their possibilities within new hybrid processes of laser

 + plasma arc welding (LPAW), cutting (LPAC) and surfacing (LPAS).
+The project provides:

 theoretical investigations of the physical phenomena occurring at hybrid